 The ancient Greek city of Ephesus is less than 80 km (about 49 miles) away from Izmir.
 Ephesus houses one of the largest archaeological sites of the Roman empire found in the eastern Mediterranean.
 The city is also famed for the Temple of Artemis, which is located nearby.
 While traveling to Ephesus a visit to the shrine of the Roman Catholic Church – the House of Virgin Mary is a must.
 Don’t forget to make a wish at the underground spring here, before you explore other parts of the city.

-Ephesus Tour with The House of Virgin Mary From Izmir
+Ephesus Tour with Virgin Mary From Izmir All Inclusive

 Duration: 6 hours